Scheduling A Meeting With Congress

 Generic Sample Meeting Request

-Subject line suggestion: CCL Meeting Request March 20
+Subject line suggestion: CCL Meeting Request Week of December 9th

 Dear [Scheduler],

-My name is [your name], with Citizens’ Climate Lobby (CCL), a nonpartisan nonprofit volunteer climate advocacy group with 213,000 supporters in the United States.
-[Add if you are a constituent, an appreciation of the member’s work, or mention a local climate related concern.]
+My name is [your name].
+I’m a constituent and a volunteer with Citizens’ Climate Lobby (CCL), a nonpartisan nonprofit climate advocacy group with 231,000 supporters across the U.S. [Add if you are a constituent, an appreciation of the member’s work, or mention a local climate related concern.]

-We would like to meet with you in your DC office on March 20 to discuss permitting reform.
+We would like to meet virtually the week of December 9 - 13 to discuss Permitting Reform.
 If the Congressmember is unable to attend we would be pleased to meet with [name of staffer who works on this issue].

-[If known, list a couple constituents who you know can attend with hometowns or zip codes.
+[If known, list names and hometowns or zip codes of at least a few constituents who will attend.
+A full list of attendees is ideal.
 Check with your state or regional coordinator if you need help with this.]

 I look forward to hearing back from you with a meeting time.